ATNF/askapsoft/Code/Doc/user/current/doc/analysis/postprocessing.rst

    that is named in the same way as the component and island catalogues - see the description above.
  * The extracted spectra of I, Q & U can also be written out to individual files, along with the FDF and RMSF arrays.
+These files can be either CASA or FITS format, selectable via the **RMSynthesis.imagetype** parameter.
+Unlike elsewhere, this defaults to **fits**.
+The FDF and RMSF files can each be written as either single complex-valued spectra, or separate spectra for the phase & amplitude.
+If FITS output is being used, the complex-valued option is not available.

 Parameters for Rotation Measure Synthesis